ZT Angling Company

 Species You'll Want to Hook

 Golden Trout: These beauties are like the supermodels of the trout world.
-With their vibrant colors, they're a rare treat in these parts.
-They tend to hang out in the higher, colder stretches of the river.
-Landing one of these is like hitting the fly fishing jackpot – it's all about timing and a bit of luck.
+With their vibrant colors, they're a sight to behold.
+They tend to hang out in higher elevation streams and lakes, so spotting one is a real treat.
+They're known for being a bit skittish, so a stealthy approach is key.

 Why Anglers Keep Coming Back